 But we weren’t going to let the matter rest there.
 We saw this for what it was – the emergence of a Chinese-style social credit system in the UK, whereby if your political beliefs don’t align with the progressive ‘values’ of banks and payment processors you can lose access to their services.
 In an increasingly cashless society, that was a new and particularly effective type of censorship.
 It needed to be nipped in the bud.

+These changes to the financial regulations will undoubtedly help, but they won’t be enough.
 Consequently, if you’ve been de-banked, the first thing you should do is submit a Subject Access Request (SAR), demanding to see whatever information the company in question is holding on you.
-We’ve just published a new set of FAQs telling people what to do if they’ve been de-banked, including how to submit an SAR.
+We’ve published a set of FAQs telling people what to do if they’ve been de-banked, including how to submit an SAR.
 If it shows you’ve been discriminated against, you can then complain to the Financial Ombudsman Service and, if necessary, take the bank or payment processor to court.

 The Free Speech Union has already helped several of its members navigate this process and we’ll be happy to help you too if you sign-up.